siddhant2000/birthday-gift-website/README.md

             const date = new Date(2017, 3, 27).getTime();

 And that's all.
-Give it some persoanl touch and surprise someone.
+Give it some personal touch and surprise someone.

 ---